danjonweb/NCRAutocompleteTextView/README.md

 The amount of space between the edge of the popover and the tableview displaying the matches.

 + `#define POPOVER_APPEARANCE NSPopoverAppearanceHUD` or `#define POPOVER_APPEARANCE NSPopoverAppearanceMinimal`
 Sets the appearance of the popover.
-Apple offers two: `NSPopoverAppearanceHUD` is shown in the screenshot and `NSPopoverAppearanceMinimal` is light.
+Apple offers two: `NSPopoverAppearanceHUD` is dark and `NSPopoverAppearanceMinimal` is light.
 You would want to change the font color (see below) to something dark if you use `NSPopoverAppearanceMinimal`.

 + `#define POPOVER_FONT [NSFont fontWithName:@"Menlo" size:12.0]`
 Sets the font used to display matches.
 Fixed-width fonts tend to work better.